 GoPro Users Beware

 If you are a MotoVlogger that likes to use GoPros for their vlogs, be aware that you will need an adapter to use an external microphone.
-GoPros don’t have a 3.5mm audio jack so you’re going to need the GoPro USB-C to 3.5mm jack adapter which you can find on Amazon here:
+GoPros don’t have a 3.5mm audio jack so you’re going to need the GoPro USB-C to 3.5mm jack adapter.
+Older Go-Pro models may require different adapters, as the jack has changed over the years, so inspect your camera to figure out which one you’ll need to purchase.

 Well, there you have it, the best microphones that we would recommend to any current or new MotoVloggers.
 The microphones that we have recommended will help you improve your audio quality, overall increasing the quality of your MotoVlogs.
 If this guide was valuable to you, you would probably also be interested in our complete guide to the best cameras for Motovlogging as well!
 Check it out.